JW9MsjwjnpdRLFw/RMT/README.md

 ![Framework configs](asset/configs.png)
 ![Framework newgenerator](asset/add_new_generator.png)

 Furthermore, the Input_path and Output_path refers to the relative path of the input and output folder of each generator, for example `../source_datasets/original` and `../follow_up_datasets/night`.
-However, for Pix2Pix generators, because of the special requirement of its model, the Input_path refers the root of its input folder, for example `../source_datasets`.
-The Output_path of Pix2Pix is same with other generators, which is the output folder of itself, for example, `./follow_up_datasets/add_car`.
+However, for Pix2Pix generators, because of the special requirement of its model, the Input_path refers to the root of its input folder, for example `../source_datasets`.
+The Output_path of Pix2Pix is the same with other generators, which is the output folder of itself, for example, `./follow_up_datasets/add_car`.
-After transforming step, two folders will be generated in the Output_path to save the source image and generated image.
+After the transforming step, two folders will be generated in the Output_path to save the source image and generated image.